-Summary: At the end of his 5th year following the battle in the Department of Mysteries and the death of his Godfather, Sirius Black, Harry has found himself without a voice.
-With no cure to be found, Harry is forced to spend a lonely summer at the Dursleys once more.
-Upon returning for his 6th year at Hogwarts Harry must face many challenges a long with his disability finding salvation in a person he least expected.
+Summary: Following the battle in the Department of Mysteries and the death of his Godfather, Sirius Black, Harry has been rendered mute.
+There is no quick cure for Harry as he is forced to struggle through the summer and his 6th Year at Hogwarts.
+Faced with a destiny far greater than himself Harry finds salvation in the one person he least expected.

 There's Nothing Else I Can Say

 He wanted to die.
 He knew it now; even though he wished with everything he had in him to not believe what was true.
 Sirius was dead and it was because of him.
 It was too much; this life was too much to take.
 He wanted to let it go.
 He wanted Dumbledore to kill him.
 He could hear Voldemort's slithering voice digging into his mind, his heart, his soul and trying to break it all.
 The creature inside of him was burning him from the inside out it felt and it was unbearable.
 Tears sprung to his eyes, wet and cold despite how much the pain seared his whole body.
 And a voice that was both his and the demon's spoke:

 "Kill me now, Dumbledore…"

 He knew he would die, he just knew it because this pain was worse than death, it had to be.

 If I die… Harry thought.
 I'll see Sirius again…

 And everything just seemed to fall into a deep darkness and Harry thought he would never see the light again…

 2 Days later